-Again and again we tell our customers how important it is to deal with users (= customers), to ask their opinion and to take their opinion seriously.
-Well, this doesn’t apply to us, does it?
+Again and again we preach to our customers how important it is to deal with their users (= customers), to ask them questions and to take their opinion seriously.
+Well, that does not apply to us, does it?

-In this context, the central question that matters to us as an agency is: how can we guarantee constant development of our overall competencies and the positive perception of this by the customer.
-To learn about this, we should also count on the opinion of our customers and collect and evaluate data in a structured way.
+In this context, the primary question that concerns us as an agency is how we can ensure a continuous development of our overall competence and its positive perception by the customer.
+To this end, we can and should also rely on the opinions of our clients and collect and evaluate these in a structured manner.

-That’s why at the beginning of this year we created a survey that we sent to our loyal customers.
-I would like to use this opportunity to send a big thank you to all of our customers who took the survey and therefore allowed us to gain insight into their perception of our competencies.
-The results of this survey were primarily used to get a first impression.
-The secondary purpose was to exploit this data and implement it in the projects’ daily life.
+For this purpose, we created a questionnaire at the beginning of the year, which was sent to our existing customers.
+In this way I would like to send a big thank you to all our customers who participated and thus enabled us to gain valuable information about their perception of our competencies.
+The result of this survey serves primarily as an initial stock-taking, followed by the task of how to instrumentalize this tool and integrate it into the daily project routine.

-The Skill or Competency Matrix, a tool known from HR development, can be used for our purpose.
-It enables the identification of development needs of individual employees.
-Now, the question is, to what extent this instrument provides useful insights into the further development potential of the competencies within our agency.
+The tool of the skill or competence matrix known from personnel development can be used for our purposes.
+This serves to identify the development needs of individual employees.
+The consideration is to what extent this tool can also provide useful information on the further development potential of the competencies within our agency.

-To answer this, as a first step, important competencies have to be defined and assigned target values.
-In our case, these result from an internal survey of employees, from which a rounded average per competency is determined.
-This is the basis of the competency assessment.
-Of course, the target values have to be constantly aligned with the company strategy and vision.
+In the first step, important competencies must be defined and assigned target values.
+In our case, these result from an internal survey of the employees, from which the rounded average value per competence is determined.
+This creates the basis for the competence evaluation.
+Of course, the target values must also be critically questioned again and again and compared with the corporate strategy or vision.

-Yes, also for us as an agency, it is essential to deal with our customers and their assessment of our work and to take this perception seriously.
-There are many ways to gather customer feedback and learn from it.
-One possibility is a regular survey related to the Competency Matrix.
-Even if these surveys are always associated with a certain amount of effort, it is, in my opinion, worth the investment.
-Because we can learn a lot from it and “Learning is like rowing against a current – as soon as you stop, you drift back.”
-(Lao-Tse).
+Yes, for us as an agency it is also essential to deal with our customers and their assessment of our work and to take this assessment seriously.
+There are many ways to obtain customer feedback and learn from it.
+One way is to regularly survey them via the competence matrix.
+Even though these surveys always involve a certain amount of effort, I think it will be worthwhile investing in them.
+Because we can learn a lot from them and "Learning is like rowing against the current.
+If you stop, you drift back.
+(Laozi).